Skip to main content

 To create a ticket email that you can use over and over again, follow the directions for Creating a Message in a Library.
 Change the message type to Ticket Messages.

 To load a message saved in your library in a ticket email, navigate to the ticket and click Send Email.
-Then click Load Message.
+Then select a message from the Select message template dropdown.

 Qtip: The ability to use library messages in ticket emails is also available in the XM mobile app.
 This option can be found under Email template when you go to send an email.